Cryoscope: A Cryogenic Infrared Survey Telescope in Antarctica: Prototype development

 The bench-tested optics have been installed and aligned in the cryostat (Figure~\ref{fig:assembled}).
-The K-dark filter was manufactured by Asahi Spectra, which has $> 99\%$ transmission in the passband with 50-50 points at 2.25\,$\mu$m and 2.5\,$\mu$m, and a center wavelength of 2.375\,$\mu$m, optimized for an angle of incidence of 9.65$^\circ$.
+The $K_{dark}$ filter was manufactured by Asahi Spectra and has $> 99\%$ transmission in the passband with 50-50 points at 2.25{\um} and 2.5{\um}, and a center wavelength of 2.375{\um}, optimized for an angle of incidence of 9.65$^\circ$.
 All cryostat elements have been baked out, and zeolite dessicants ensuring dry air space between the corrector lenses have been installed.
-The convex corrector lens serving as the vacuum window has been shown to hold atmospheric pressure at environmental temperatures of $\textnormal{-}85^\circ$\,C, with no performance loss over a 2-week test.
-All seals in the system have successfully held vacuum over repeated temperature cycles from ambient lab temperature to $\textnormal{-}40^\circ$\,C. Testing to lower temperatures is ongoing.
+The convex corrector lens serving as the vacuum window has been shown to hold atmospheric pressure at environmental temperatures of $-85${\degC}, with no performance loss over a 2-week test.
+All seals in the system have successfully held vacuum over repeated temperature cycles from ambient lab temperature to $-40${\degC}.
+Testing to lower temperatures is ongoing.
 Thermal interlocks, servos and telemetry are fully operational and have been validated during thermal cycles.
 The legacy H2RG detector has been installed at prime focus and is currently under test.
 Sunpower's Cryotel GT Stirling cryocooler is employed to maintain the telescope and detector at operating temperatures of 100\,K. Initial testing revealed higher-than-expected final detector temperatures.
 As the cryocooler is evaluated, the detector readout and temperature-dependent dark current properties are being tested.
-Planned improvements in cryocooler performance or a two-cryocooler design will reduce detector temperature and dark current to within required ranges based on estimated sky brightness levels.
+Reducing detector temperature will reduce dark current to within required ranges based on estimated sky brightness levels.
 Higher-conductance cold thermal straps for the detector and optics core are currently being designed to further improve cryocooler performance.
+We first plan to implement a liquid nitrogen-based solution to complete lab testing and validation.
+We will then implement a cryocooler-based approach prior to deployment at Dome C.